MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 Here I'll outline the goals and non-goals for built-in DSP effects that will be included in the RustyDAW project (and by extension Meadowlark).
 I'll also include some guidelines for developers.

 ### Goals
 The highest priority right now is a suite essential plugins for mixing (and essential effects for manipulating audio clips).
 The goal is to aim for at-least "pretty good" quality.
 We of course don't have the resources to compete with industry leaders such as FabFilter and iZotope.
-But the quality of the built-in effects should be good enough to where most producers can acheive a decent/statisfactory mix with only internal plugins.
+But the quality of the built-in effects should be good enough to where most producers can acheive a satisfactory mix with only internal plugins.

-To ease development of this DSP, I highly recommend porting & modifying already-existing open source plugin DSP if one is available for our use case.
+To ease development of this DSP, I highly recommend porting & modifying already existing open source plugin DSP if one is available for our use case.
 There is no need to reinvent the wheel when there is already great DSP out there, (especially since we have such a small team at the moment).
 I'll highlight some of my favorite open source effects and synths in this document I feel would be helpful to port as a starting point.
+Of course you can still research and develop your own DSP if you wish.

 Synthesizers and exotic effects are currently lower on the priority list, but are still welcome for contribution right now!

 Also, SIMD optimizations should be used when possible (but of course focus on just getting the DSP to work first before optimizing it).

 ### Non-Goals
 The goal of this plugin project is **NOT** to create a reusable shared DSP library (I believe those to be more hassle than they are worth, especially when it comes to proper SIMD optimizations and "tasteful magic numbers/experimentation" for plugins).
-The goal of this plugin project is to simply provide standalone "plugins", each with their own separate and optimized DSP implementation.
+These plugins will have their own isolated and optimized SIMD implementations.
 We are however free to reference/copy-paste portions of DSP across plugins as we see fit (as long as the other plugins are also GPLv3).

 Also, like what was mentioned above, we simply don't have the resources to compete with industry leaders such as FabFilter and iZotope.
-But the quality of the built-in effects should be at-least good enough to where most producers can acheive a decent/statisfactory mix with only internal plugins.
+But the quality of the built-in effects should be at-least good enough to where most producers can acheive a satisfactory mix with only internal plugins.

 That being said, any kind of effect/synth idea is welcome, it's just that we should focus on the essentials first.